-Rabid Bat Found in Jefferson County; Rabies is Fatal if Treatment is Not Administered after Exposure
+Rabid Bat Found in Lemhi County; Rabies is Fatal if Treatment is Not Administered after Exposure

-EASTERN IDAHO - A bat was found in the yard of a residence in Rigby/Jefferson County and was later identified as having rabies.
+SALMON, IDAHO - A bat found in the yard of a residence in Lemhi County has been identified as having rabies.
 While most bats are harmless and do not carry rabies, they are the only animal in Idaho that is a natural reservoir for the virus.
 Rabies is a fatal viral illness in humans and other animals.
 Household pets and other animals can be exposed to the virus by playing with sick bats that can no longer fly normally.
 This is why it is important for people to make sure that their animals are vaccinated against rabies.